Holographic Renyi entropies from hyperbolic black holes with scalar hair: Entanglement spectrum

 The inverse Laplace transform of~\eqref{eq:renyi-expand-2} is given by the convolution theorem

 Similar to the special case \eqref{eq:spectrum-sqrt3}, the general spectrum also includes a Dirac delta function and Heaviside step function determined by the largest eigenvalue $\lambda_1$, which provides an example to verify the analysis above that the spectrum consists of one discrete eigenvalue and the continuous part.
-By comparing \eqref{eq:ads4-spectrum-gene} and the ansatz \eqref{eq:renyi-eigen}, the degeneracy of the eigenvalue $\lambda_1$ is

-which reduces to $d_1=1$ when $\alpha=1/\sqrt{3}$ and $\sqrt{3}$.
 The largest eigenvalue of the spectrum is given by the constant term of the R\'{e}nyi entropies